History of New Mexico: Pueblos

-The Pueblo people built a flourishing sedentary culture in the 13th century A.D., constructing small towns in the valley of the Rio Grande and pueblos nearby.
-By about 700 to 900 AD, the Pueblo began to abandon ancient pit houses dug in cliffs and to construct rectangular rooms arranged in apartment-like structures.
-By 1050 AD, they had developed planned villages composed of large terraced buildings, each with many rooms.
-These apartment-house villages were often constructed on defensive sites- on ledges of massive rock, on flat summits, or on steep-sided mesas, locations that would afford the Anasazi protection from their Northern enemies.
-The largest of these villages, Pueblo Bonito, in the Chaco Canyon of New Mexico, contained around 700 rooms in five stories and may have housed as many as 1000 persons.
-No larger apartment-house type construction would be seen on the continent until 19th century Chicago and New York.
-Then, around 1150, Chaco Anasazi society began to unravel.
+By about 700 to 900 CE, the Pueblo people began to abandon ancient pit houses dug in cliffs and build apartment-like structures with rectangular rooms.
+By 1050 CE, they had developed planned villages composed of large terraced buildings, each with many rooms.
+These villages were often constructed on defensive sites—on rocky outcrops, flat summits, or steep-sided mesas, locations that would afford the people protection from their northern enemies.
+The largest of these villages, Pueblo Bonito in Chaco Canyon, New Mexico, contained around 700 rooms in five stories and may have housed as many as 1000 persons.
+No larger apartment-house type construction would be seen on the continent until the 19th century.
+Then, around 1150, Chacoan society began to unravel.

-Long before the Spanish arrival, descendants of the Anasazi were using irrigation canals, check dams and hillside terracing as techniques for bringing water to what had for centuries been an arid, agriculturally marginal area.
-At the same time, the ceramics became more elaborate, cotton replaced yucca fiber as the main clothing material and basket weaving became more artistic.
+Long before the Spanish arrival, descendants of the Ancestral Puebloans (Anasazi) were using irrigation canals, check dams and hillside terracing as techniques for bringing water to what was an arid, agriculturally marginal area.
+Ceramics became more elaborate, cotton replaced yucca fiber as the main clothing material and basket weaving became more artistic.

-The Spanish encountered Pueblo civilization and elements of the Athabaskans in the 16th century.
-Cabeza de Vaca in 1535, one of only four survivors of the Panfilo de Narvaez expedition of 1527, tells of hearing Indians talk about fabulous cities somewhere in New Mexico.
-Fray Marcos de Niza enthusiastically identified these as the fabulously rich Seven Cities of Cíbola, the mythical seven cities of gold.
-Francisco Vásquez de Coronado led a massive expedition to find these cities in 1540–1542.
-The Spanish maltreatment of the Pueblo and Athabaskan people that started with their explorations of the upper Rio Grande valley led to hostility between the indigenous peoples and the Spanish which lasted for centuries.

-The three largest pueblos of New Mexico are Zuñi, Santo Domingo, and Laguna.
-There are three different languages spoken by the pueblos.
+The Pueblo people built a flourishing sedentary culture in the 13th century CE, constructing small towns in the valley of the Rio Grande and nearby.
+The Spanish encountered Pueblo civilizations in the 16th century.